samurailens/GGrb/README.md

 If an use case fails due to updating of server API ( like adding new param to an existing request ), please clearly mention the expected new param.
 It is always safe to limit changes like these.

+Issues in functionality will be given utmost priority over cosmetic issues.
+Usability issues are not cosmetic issues.

 ### Expected behavior